TheNosiriN/TypelessVector/README.md

 	...
 };
 ```
 And I was storing ComponentPacks of different types in a constexpr array.
 But how do you store different types in one array?
-You store their pointers
+You store pointers to them
 ```c++
 void* Packs[NumOfComponentsTypes];
 ```